s2ward/tibia/npc/Beregar/Kihil,_The_Guard.md

 NPC: Kihil, The Guard
 Player: hail emperor / hello emperor / salutations emperor
 Kihil, The Guard: HAIL TO THE EMPEROR!
-Player: fuck / ass / idiot / stupid / fag / tyrant / lunatic / shit
+Player: fuck / ass / idiot / stupid / homophobic word / tyrant / lunatic / shit
 Kihil, The Guard: How dare you!
 Player: bye
 Kihil, The Guard: LONG LIVE THE EMPEROR!